-- (i) profile a piece of code for Version 416 of Mondrian (we used the code snippet given in Section 2.3 for the figure), and store source code information for every method reached by the profile; - (ii) repeat step (i) for a second profile of the same code snippet for Version 425 of Mondrian;

-- (iii) for each method covered in Version 425, we subtract its total execution time with the metric obtained when profiling Version 416; - (iv) for every method in step (iii) we compare source code versions for changes. - (v) we generate the blueprint using the call graph obtained from the execution of the piece of code in Version 425.
+- (i) profile a piece of code for Version 416 of Mondrian (we used the code snippet given in Section 2.3 for the figure), and store source code information for every method reached by the profile; - (ii) repeat step (i) for a second profile of the same code snippet for Version 425 of Mondrian; - (iii) for each method covered in Version 425, we subtract its total execution time with the metric obtained when profiling version 416; - (iv) for every method in step (iii) we compare source code versions for changes. - (v) we generate the blueprint using the call graph obtained from the execution of the piece of code in Version 425.

 Only the methods that are defined in Version 425 are represented.
 Methods that are present in Version 425 but not in Version 416 are indicated in yellow.
-Methods not present in Version 425 are not used anymore, and thus simply not represented.
+Methods not present in 416 are simply not represented.

-As the source code of MORoot >>applyLayout does not change between both versions but its performance in terms of execution time does, we want to use the Behavioral Evolution Blueprint in Figure 10 to trace the origin of this change.
+As the source code of MORoot >>applyLayout does not change between both versions but its performance in terms of execution time does, we want to use the Behavioral Evolution Blueprint in

+Figure 10 to trace the origin of this change.

 Searching for the origin of the change.
 The coloring in the blueprint is helpful to find the main source of the change in performance.
 As seen in Figure 10, since the root node border is thin, the source code of MORoot >>applyLayout is the same in Version 425 than in Version 416.
-However, its execution time has increased, as its light red color shows.
+However, its execution time has changed, since it is colored in dark gray.

-The first thick bordered node in the second branch of the children of the original method corresponds to the method MOGraphElement >>translateBy:bounded:.
-The Version 425 of this method is faster than in Version 416, as the green color indicates.
+The first thick bordered node in the second branch of children of the original method corresponds to the method MOGraphElement >>translateBy:bounded:.
+The version 425 of this method is slower then the version 416 as the dark gray color indicates.
 The method name-along with the current displayed version and metric values-is available in a contextual popup window when the mouse hovers upon the method.
 Upon browsing the source code of the method, we see that the slowdown is due to moving the call to #resetCachelnEdges above in the method:

-translateBy: aPoint bounded: bounded

-"It moves the element by aPoint.
+''' translateBy: aPoint bounded: bounded "It moves the element by aPoint.
 If bounded is true and the owner is not the root, then the bounds are limited by the owner bounds.
-If the element is placed in the root, then the root's bounds are updated" [realStep newRelativePosition allShapes wasMyShapeUpdated]
+If the element is placed in the root, then the root's bounds are updated" |realStep newRelativePosition allShapes wasMyShapeUpdated | '''